BRC Plan for Nature

 The joint climate and biodiversity emergency is one of the greatest threats to both our planet and the economy.

-UK retail relies on and connects consumers to a network of producers and industries across the globe — from farms and forests to mines and factories.
+The UK retail industry relies on and connects consumers to a network of producers and industries across the globe — from farms and forests to mines and factories.
 The goods retailers produce and sell are heavily dependent on natural resources, putting pressure on nature, biodiversity, and ecosystems in the UK and globally.

-This creates growing risks to the resilience of our supply chains and the future of the industry.
+This creates growing material risks to the resilience of our supply chains and the future of the industry.

 Nature is inextricably linked to climate and people — and integrated action can achieve triple wins.
 Retailers must connect the dots between climate, nature, and ethical strategies to move closer to net zero, nature positive, and equitable operations and supply chains.